 The trail ascends the ridgeline east of the peak and takes a somewhat steep and rugged climb to the summit.
 Warren Peak offers a great view of the Mojave Desert to the north and the Coachella Valley to the south.
 Also to the south is Mount San Jacinto, the prominent 10,834-foot peak that rises above Palm Springs.
 To the west is Mount San Gorgonio, a 11,499-foot peak that is the highest point in Southern California.
 To the east is Eureka Peak and lower summits in the Little San Bernardino Mountains in Joshua Tree National Park.
 Warren Peak offers quite a view of these impressive Mountains.

 Enjoy a moment of solitude on this less-visited summit, before returning the way you came.
 On the way back, there will be a sign at the junction where the wash meets the trail heading back to the water tank.
 The sign points to the left toward West Side Loop (Upper Campground).
 Turn left here.
 Everything else is self-explanatory – and downhill – so get out and enjoy the hike to Warren Peak!

-To get to the trailhead: From Route 62 in the city of Joshua Tree, turn south on Joshua Lane (5.8 miles west of the intersection with Park Boulevard).
+To get to the trailhead: From Route 62 in the city of Yucca Valley, turn south on Joshua Lane (5.8 miles west of the intersection with Park Boulevard).
 Drive 4.6 miles to the end of the road and turn right onto San Marino Drive, which curves to the left and becomes Black Rock Road.
 Go up this pothole-filled road for a mile to reach Black Rock Campground.
 Park at the visitor center and find the start of the trail next to campsite 30.

 Trailhead address: 9800 Black Rock Canyon Road, Joshua Tree National Park, Yucca Valley, CA 92284